ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

   if (!window.ethereum || address === null) {
     return {
       status:
-        "💡 Connect your Metamask wallet to update the message on the blockchain.", }
+        "💡 Connect your MetaMask wallet to update the message on the blockchain.", }
   }